 Banana and Nutella Stuffed French Toast

-I’m taking a little break from the hot Miami sun to tell you about a little something I made for “brinner” last week.
-It’s a little something I like to call Banana and Nutella Stuffed French Toast.
+I’m taking a little break from working today and crying about how cold it is to tell you about a little something I made for “brinner” back in the day.
+It’s a little something I like to call Banana and Nutella Stuffed French Toast

-Using a sharp knife, cut a pocket inside each slice of bread, unless you are using 2 seperate slices.
+- Using a sharp knife, cut a pocket inside each slice of bread, unless you are using 2 separate slices.

 Recipe source: adapted from justataste.com